 The Percentage Indicator will rise or fall depending on the variation between sequential images.
 When motions are detected by the Network Camera and are considered to exceed the preset threshold, the red bar rises.
-Meanwhile, the motion detection window will be outlined in red for 2 or 3 seconds.
+Meanwhile, the motion detection window will be outlined in red.
 Photos or videos can be captured instantly and configured to be sent to a remote server (via an Email or FTP server).
-For more information on how to configure an event setting, please refer to Event settings on page 94.
+For more information on how to configure an event setting, please refer to Event settings on page 92.